-The Clarke family loves Wales and they’re always discovering new places.
-A busy weekend for campsites sent them searching for a spot…and they turned up trumps.
+The Clarke family loves camping in Wales and they’re always discovering new places.

 - Abersoch was our least favourite, as it wasn’t pretty and was very crowded.

 - Hell’s Mouth was wonderful – huge, deserted, and with free parking, dunes and ace surf.

 - Porth Ysgo was a beautiful, isolated cove with cliffs and rock pools.

 - Llanbedrog was beautiful, with calm, shallow sea, a wooded hillside and a National Trust car park.”

 Enough space, sand and sea for everyone.

 Testing the EcoGrill

 “At Llanbedrog there was also a bistro on the beach, but that’s not quite our style.
 Instead we took along a new EcoGrill to test it out on a beach barbecue.”
 (Editor: We reviewed the EcoGrill in our guide to the best barbecues)

 “The fire worked really well with a grid on top and, after we’d eaten our sausages, we had fun building a campfire in the log surround,” says Diane.
 “It was a lovely weekend!”